 There are large differences in the condition of waterways across Melbourne.
 Generally, the more natural areas upstream are healthier than those downstream, which are impacted by urban development.

 Our waterways are in good condition overall compared to others near major cities.
+For example:

 - the Yarra River has greatly improved since the 1970s, due to large reductions in the amount of industrial waste and sewage dumped into it